Vintechnology/Camera-Dictionary/README.md

 # Camera-Dictionary
-Detect word in your images and translate it using Google Translate website.(currently support English to Vietnamese translate)
+Detect word in your images and translate it using Google Translate website.

 This application integrate:
 -Google Mobile Vision API